YR72dpi/SecuredWhisker/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests to contribute to the development of this application.

+## To improve it

+- Front
+    - Use [Dexie.js](https://dexie.org/) to manage IndexDB
+    - Make an NextJs front which gonna be export

 ## License

 This project is licensed under the [MIT License](LICENSE).